 Kids find natural ways to deal with to things in their life.

 If they are kinesthetic, they move a lot to help themselves think.
 If they are digital, they ask a lot of questions.

 If they are visual, they decorate their notebooks to make them look nicer.

 If they are auditory, they talk to themselves to slow down and serialize their input.

 Auditory and digital kids are at a relative disadvantage, simply because there are not many of them in our society.
 Research about learning styles has found that there are only 20% people that are auditory, while kinesthetic are 40% and visual 40%.
 That research did not recognize the digital style, but estimates are that only 5% of the population are auditory-digital.

 Being different is not a problem

-Talking to yourself is a very helpful technique for auditory people in general, but useful to deal with stress for everybody.
-It is almost the same as sitting on the therapist’s sofa and putting some order in the mess in your head.
+Talking to yourself is a very helpful technique for auditory people in general.
+For everybody else, it is a useful way to deal with stress.
+It is almost the same as sitting on the therapist’s sofa.
+It can help restore order to the mess in your head.

-So next time you are with yourself in the shower or after a hectic day at work, use the space and time to put some order into your life by talking to yourself, and when your kids ask about the noises coming from the shower, be proud to say you have been talking to yourself.
+So next time you are with yourself in the shower, or after a hectic day at work, use the space and time to put some order into your life by talking to yourself.
+When your kids ask about the noises coming from the shower, be proud to say you have been talking to yourself.